• Home

 Recreation / Family Room

 The Glencoe family favorite.
 Sectional seating, game area, wet bar optional.
-Creates dedicated space for family activities while preserving your home's main floor elegance.
+Creates dedicated family space while preserving your home's main floor elegance.
 No egress required.
-LVP flooring recommended for durability.
+LVP flooring recommended for durability and moisture resistance.

 Home Theater